 - Valid question: we use an optical wavelength as our ruler to measure distances, but doesn't the wavelength itself change by a passing GW?
-It does ... - Assume a GW with a sudden step at t=0: h(t) = dh step(t).
-Not a realistic waveform, but imagine some slowly oscillating signal as composed of several steps. - The passing GW changes the wavelength (and thus frequency) of the light inside interferometer, but interference condition does initially stays the same - After the step, the arm lengths have changed, but speed of light is still c
+It does ... - Assume sudden step in h at t=0: h(t)=dh step(t).
+Don't know if GW sources can produce a step, but you could imagine some slowly oscillating signal as composed of several steps - The passing GW changes the wavelength (and thus frequency) of the light inside interferometer, but interference condition does initially stays the same - After the step, the arm lengths have changed, but speed of light is still c